qaware/scale-react-neutral/README.md

 import {ScaleTextarea} from '@qaware/scale-react-neutral';
 ```

 The source contains Storybook examples for every component, showing its usage.
-In general, the components try to be as
+In general, the components attempt to
-near as possible to the original Scale API.
+match the original Scale API as closely as possible.

 ## Motivation